QuickSplint for Oral Surgery

 Treat Jaw Strain/Sprain

-Use QuickSplint and the JAMSS protocol to treat Jaw Strain and Jaw Sprain
+Use QuickSplint and the JAMSS Speed-to-Treat Protocol to treat acute sudden onset jaw pain

 Added Comfort for Bruxism Patient - Avoidance of Contact on the Immediately Loaded Implant